-The colonoscope has a small camera attached to a flexible tube that can reach the length of the colon.
+The colonoscope has a small camera attached to a flexible tube that can reach the entire length of the colon.

 Colon cancer - colonoscopy; Colorectal cancer - colonoscopy; Colonoscopy - screening; Colon polyps - colonoscopy; Ulcerative colitis - colonoscopy; Crohn disease - colonoscopy; Diverticulitis - colonoscopy; Diarrhea - colonoscopy; Anemia - colonoscopy; Blood in stool - colonoscopy

 Colonoscopy is done most often in a procedure room at your doctor's office.
 It can also be done in the outpatient department of a hospital or medical center.

 - You will be asked to change out of your street clothes and wear a hospital gown for the procedure.

 - You will likely be given

 medicine into a vein (IV) to help you relax.
 You should not feel any pain.
 You may be awake during the test and may even be able to speak.
 You will probably not remember anything.

 - You lie on your left side with your knees drawn up toward your chest.

 - The scope is gently inserted through the anus.
 It is carefully moved into the lowest part of the large intestine.
 The scope is slowly advanced as far as the lowest part of the small intestine.